humancuration/trading_card_price_scraper/README.md

 It will still let you submit with errors but depending on the error the data you get may be for a different card or the total price calculation will be incorrect.
 The view that you see is what will be submitted.
 <img src="https://i.imgur.com/YLdg25l.png">
 The table will provide price data and totals adjusted for card count along with its page link.
 The card image can also be seen by hovering over the card name.
-This data can be exported to CSV in the same format as the table.
+This data can be exported to CSV in the same format as the table.</p>